Your employer doesn't need to track your health

 You might be thrown a few awkward questions during a job interview, but a recruiter is highly unlikely to bring up your health, apart from the exceptions above.
 If they do so, they are breaking the law, according to Field.
 “If an employer asks about your health during an interview, they would be putting themselves at risk of a disability discrimination claim.
 The Equality Act 2010 is clear that it is no longer appropriate to ask prospective employees questions about their health before making an offer, including a conditional offer, of employment.
 If they did so, there would be the potential for a claim for disability discrimination,” she said.

 Nor can your employer discriminate against you on grounds of physical or mental health conditions, thanks to the Equality Act 2010.
-“Employers who treat a person less favourably because of a physical or mental health condition are directly discriminating against them and are acting unlawfully,”according to the Government’s Fit For Work website.
+“Employers who treat a person less favorably because of a physical or mental health condition are directly discriminating against them and are acting unlawfully,”according to the Government’s Fit For Work website.
 You don’t have to be registered disabled to be protected either.

 The charity Mind states that 48% of workers have experienced a mental health problem, but over half of them don’t tell anyone.
 That means one in four workers is suffering in silence.
 The biggest health taboos are depression and anxiety even though they have the same status as a physical illness under the law.

 Weigh it up carefully.
-This depends on factors such as what the medical issue is, your relationship with your boss and team, your role and the company culture.
+This depends on factors such as what the medical issue is, your relationship with your boss and team, your role, and the company culture.
 If it is a mental health issue, is your work affected or even making it worse?
 If it is a physical issue, can something be done?
 Perhaps opening up the conversation will improve your health in the long term.
 It is worth considering the following:

 Most employers are on your side, said Field.
 “Even if the condition does not meet the Equality Act definition of a disability, most employers would want to work with you to support your health and wellbeing.”

-This is all about choosing the right time, place and person.
+This is all about choosing the right time, place, and person.

 Prepare what you’re going to say: Don’t just blurt out what’s going on.
-Choose your words wisely, stick to the basics and explain the problem in relation to your work.
+Choose your words wisely, stick to the basics, and explain the problem in relation to your work.

 Choosing the right person to tell is paramount, says Field.
 “Find someone who you can be comfortable talking to, and trust.
 It might be better to talk to HR first.
 It can be difficult discussing intimate personal matters with your boss,” she said.